 Aragon is an autonomous community high in the snow-capped Pyrenees along Spain’s border with France.
 A landlocked region with a rich and fertile agricultural area, Aragon is famous for its fresh meat dishes, long-cured hams and chorizo sausages.
 Extensive green pastures also mean a number of goat and sheep’s milk cheeses, including the most notable, Tronchón cited in Don Quixote as cheese of highest quality.
-It is an unpasteurized, creamery, semi-soft cheese made from a blend of cow's, goat's and sheep's milk.
-Aged for three-four months, the cheese is then molded in a dome shape with a crater like depression on the top.
+It is an unpasteurised, creamery, semi-soft cheese made from a blend of cow's, goat's and sheep's milk.
+Aged for three-four months, the cheese is then moulded in a dome shape with a crater-like depression on the top.